 Fresh Online Shopping Data

 Monday brings fresh data from Questia Group.
 This week’s study addresses Romanian’s online shopping behavior, at the beginning of 2017.
-Our research was made through an online survey on our platform www.questia.ro covering 1,137 respondents.
+Our research was made through an online survey on our platform www.questia.ro covering 1,137 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 10th and 12th of January 2017.

 In the European context, in 2016 two-thirds of internet users made online purchases.
 According to the European Commission, the share of e-shoppers in internet users is growing, with the highest proportions being found in the 16-24 and 25-54 age groups (68% and 69% respectively).
 The proportion of e-shoppers varied considerably across Member States, ranging from 18 % of internet users) in Romania to 87 % in the United Kingdom.